Expressivity of AuDaLa: Turing Completeness and Possible Extensions: Adaptations

 \subsection{Arrays}

 Arrays offer a quick way of grouping elements which allows for quick access due to insights in how things are stored in the memory. \Lname does not naturally support dynamically-sized arrays.
-This is due to the fact that while \Lname does not assume a memory implementation, it does require that all struct instances only have a constant-sized amount of memory to their disposal.
-This follows from \Lname's focus on small data elements.
-Of course, since arrays are widely used in other programming languages and algorithms, this leads to a difficulty in translating existing implementations to \Lname.
+This is due to the fact that while \Lname does not assume a memory implementation, it does require that all struct instances only have a constant-sized amount of memory to their disposal, as \Lname focuses on small data elements.

+As arrays are widely used in other programming languages and algorithms, supporting arrays may make it easier for people used to those other languages and algorithms to adopt \Lname.
+Furthermore, it may make it easier to translate existing implementations to \Lname.
+It would allow open up the possibility to leverage the constant time access arrays are known for in \Lname.
+Therefore, we propose one way to extend \Lname with support for arrays.
+This would allow people to use arrays with \Lname, and would allow people to leverage the constant time access inherent to them as well.

-To solve this, we propose one way to extend \Lname with support for arrays.
-We introduce a new, special \emph{array instance}.
+To adopt arrays in \Lname, we introduce a new, special \emph{array instance}.
 The idea is that this array instance owns an array and saves the array starting address and size.
+As with conventional arrays, while the size may be chosen dynamically upon initialization, it may not be changed after the array has been initialized.
 The array is then filled with labels of struct instances, functioning as links to those struct instances.
 Each element can be accessed through indirect access.
 Note that this keeps the assumption of constant-sized memory intact for non-array instances, which we prefer over just building in arrays by abolishing the assumption entirely.
 In this extension, we also consider every entry of an array to be a parameter, to keep the extension simple.

 First, we add the new expression $\word{array}(\type{Exp})$ to the syntax of \Lname.
 This expression reflects the creation of a new array.
 The expression contained in it represents the size of the array.
 When type checking, the inner expression should resolve to a natural number larger than $0$, and the whole program should again be well-typed.